guerilla7/CyberMoE/README.md

 - [✅ To-Do](#to-do)

 ---
 🚀  This project provides a minimal, educational implementation of a sparse **Mixture-of-Experts (MoE)** model.
-It is designed to demonstrate the core concepts of MoE within a cybersecurity context, showing how different "expert" models can be used to classify security-related text.
+It is designed to demonstrate the core concepts of MoE within a cybersecurity cont[...]

 🗺️  This repository contains two main components:
 1. A command-line script (`CyberMoe.py`) that trains the model and runs inference on a predefined set of examples.